flucoma/flucoma-docs/doc/BufPitch.rst

 :description: Three popular pitch descriptors, all of which compute frequency and the confidence that a pitch is present.
 :discussion:

-  :fluid-obj:`Pitch` returns `pitch` and `confidence` values.
+  :fluid-obj:`Pitch` returns both ``pitch`` and ``confidence`` values.
 When no pitch can be detected, a pitch of 0 Hz is returned (or -999.0 when the unit is in MIDI note mode).

-  For information about the pitch descriptor algorithms, see the `algorithm` parameter below.
+  For information about the pitch descriptor algorithms, see the ``algorithm`` parameter below.

-  The "confidence" output is a value between 0 and 1 indicating how confident the algorithm is *that there is* a pitch.
+  The "confidence" output is a value between 0 and 1 indicating how confident the algorithm is in the pitch that it is reporting.
 In effect this can be an estimation of how "noisy" (closer to 0) or "harmonic" (closer to 1) the spectrum is.
+The confidence may also be low when a signal contains polyphony, as the algorithms are not intended for multiple pitch streams.

+  The ``unit`` argument indicates whether the pitch output should be in hertz (indicated by 0) or MIDI note numbers (indicated by 1).
+MIDI note numbers may be useful, not only because of their direct relationship to MIDI-based synthesis systems, but also because of the logarithmic relationship to hertz, making them perceptually evenly-spaced units (1 MIDI note = 1 semitone).

+  For more information visit https://learn.flucoma.org/reference/pitch/.

 :process: This is the method that calls for the descriptor to be calculated on a given source buffer.